Raku-L10N/L10N/INTRO.md

-Each file consists of lines, which are either a comment if they start with a "#" (and are thus ignored), or they consist of one word identifying an entry followed by a pipe separated list of possible translations:
+Each file consists of lines, which are either a comment if they start with a "#" (and are thus ignored), or they consist of one word identifying an entry followed by a pipe separated list of possible translations, optionally followed by a "#" and a comment.

     # this is a commented line, followed by a regular translation
     while     dum
     # and the next line illustrate multiple possible translations
     until     ĝis | ghis | gxis
+    loop      iteraciu  # inline comment

 The first word consists of a prefix, followed by a hyphen, and then the name of the Raku feature to be translated.

 The rest of the line provide translations in the given localization.

->⚠️ Comments are only possible on their own line, they can not be added at the end of a regular line.
+Comments are also possible on the same line after a "#" character.

 # Example of usage and expectable effect